UKCloud/documentation/articles/oracle/orcl-faq.md

 ### Does this service include Oracle licensing?

-UKCloud are responsible for licencing the Oracle VM hypervisor and associated service components.
+UKCloud is responsible for licencing the Oracle VM hypervisor and associated service components.

-You are responsible for ensuring that you have purchased the appropriate Oracle licensing for your Oracle solution in line with the cores, RAM and storage utilised on the UKCloud platform.
+You're responsible for ensuring that you've purchased the appropriate Oracle licensing for your Oracle solution in line with the cores, RAM and storage utilised on the UKCloud platform.
 For more information, see [*Oracle licensing on the UKCloud platform*](orcl-ref-licensing.md).

 ### Does UKCloud for Oracle Software provide guidance on Oracle licensing?